 A helping hand - treatment options

-There are two major medications commonly employed to treat mange: the broad-spectrum (i.e. ‘kill all’) anti-parasitic ivermectin (Stromectol in the USA or Mectizan in Canada); and selamectin, which is found in tick and flea treatments such as Stronghold.
+There are two major medications commonly employed to treat mange: the broad-spectrum (i.e., “kill all”) anti-parasitic ivermectin (Stromectol in the USA or Mectizan in Canada); and selamectin, which is found in tick and flea treatments such as Stronghold.
 Both medications are acaricidal, which means they kill the mites.
+A third medication that I have recently been been made aware of is the broad-spectrum insecticide and acaricide fluralaner (sold by the trade name Bravecto in North America), which has been used to successfully treat both foxes and coyotes suffering with mange.
 Ideally, medication should be administered in situ, given to the fox in some food, rather than the fox having to be trapped and treated at a clinic.
 Capturing the fox is invariably stressful for the animal and foxes are territorial, which means that upon release the fox might find its territory has been taken over.
 Hospitalization is generally seen as a last resort.
 Unfortunately, while relatively low-level mange can be treated with medication in food, many severe cases make hospitalization unavoidable as the animal (which may be almost bald) needs to be kept warm and requires a transfusion of fluids and antibiotics to treat dehydration, mange and secondary bacterial infections, such as conjunctivitis.

 You should always seek veterinary advice before attempting to administer any medication.
 When administered correctly, both medications have success rates approaching 100% and symptoms clear up within two to four weeks.
 Moreover, these acaricides remain active in the fox's body for between two and four weeks after treatment, offering some limited protection from reinfection.